 You’ll definitely spend some money.

 What you’ve heard is true—being maid of honor (usually) isn’t cheap.
 Of course, this all depends on your bride, but the general rule of thumb is you’ll spend more than the average bridesmaid, and probably even more than you expected.
-You’ll be in charge of covering everything a bridesmaid is (likely your own outfit, maybe your own makeup and hair) plus some extras like bachelorette party invites, decor and bookings, engagement party necessities, and some other odds and ends throughout the bride’s wedding planning process.
+You’ll be in charge of covering everything a bridesmaid is (likely your own outfit, maybe your own makeup and hair) plus some extras like bachelorette party invites, decor and bookings, engagement party necessities, and some other odds and ends throughout the bride’s wedding planning process—and that's not to mention picking out an awesome maid of honor gift to the bride for the engagement party, shower, and wedding.
 You’ll likely also be in charge of collecting group funds from the rest of the bridal party, and you may have to cover other girl’s in the meantime while they get you their money.
 So, to be on the safe side, it wouldn’t hurt if you saved up a little bit after you accept the MOH position—you’ll be glad to have the reserves.
 At the same time, don’t be afraid to draw a line if the costs become too outrageous.
 You shouldn’t go broke being an MOH—if you have to decline certain expenses, offer to be there for your bride in ways that don’t cost anything (like helping her craft decor or source vendors).

 You’re allowed to have a life.